Will-create/jlox/readme.md

-# Jlox is a programming language writen in rust
+# Rlox is a programming language writen in rust